 When I saw them in April of ’79, they were touring All Mod Cons on this side of the Atlantic and had just released a brand new single, “Strange Town,” back in the UK.
 Once again, a sibling had returned from England brandishing a copy of Weller & Co.’s latest release, only this time it was my brother (my sister had brought AMC back from the UK in October ’78 … I guess I started a family tradition of bring Jam records back from there).

 A French pressing of their then-current single, “Strange Town.”

-The Jam lip-synching “Strange Town” on Top of the Pops in April 1979, the same month that I saw them live in Toronto.
+The Jam lip-synching “Strange Town” on Top of the Pops, March 15,1979, a few weeks before I saw them live in Toronto.

 My ramped-up obsession with The Jam meant that this was going to be a particularly exciting show for me—not to mention that this was my first concert in Toronto.
 Growing up just two hours away, I have pretty much been in and out of that city regularly throughout my life.
 I always loved the city and would live there in a moment if not for my work being anchored somewhere else.

 Toronto had hosted many of the new punk groups from both New York and England and, then as now, there are a lot of acts that tour who will play the Ontario capital but nowhere else in the region.
 This was simply the first of many, many shows I would go on to see at a variety of T.O. venues.

 A bunch of us went down in a couple of cars on a grey, early spring day.
 It was held at the Rex Danforth Theatre, an old converted movie house.
 This was the first show that I had attended at a smaller venue (it held just over a thousand, I think) and I loved the intimacy and immediacy of the Rex.
 It was great to be comparatively much closer to the stage and the heat of the activity than I had been at previous shows.